raabrp/nrlmsise00/readme.md

 Copy the output (`libnrlmsise00.o`) to the repository root.

-# Use
+# Usage

-Class `Atmosphere` allows for some convenience (such as using current date and time and optionally fetching current space weather), but the most direct access to the model is available through the function `nrlmsise00`, (featuring a hefty docstring).
+Class `Atmosphere` allows for some convenience (such as using current date/time and optionally fetching current space weather), but the most direct access to the model is available through the function `nrlmsise00` (featuring a hefty docstring).

-Finally, the flag `ENABLE_SPACE_WEATHER` (disable by default) defined at the top of the file allows the instantiation of `Atmosphere` to poll online resources [NWRA](https://spawx.nwra.com/spawx/env_latest.html) for current 10.7cm solar flux and geomagnetic activity.
+Finally, the flag `ENABLE_SPACE_WEATHER` (disable by default) defined at the top of `nrlmsise00.py` allows instantiation of `Atmosphere` to poll online resources [NWRA](https://spawx.nwra.com/spawx/env_latest.html) for current 10.7cm solar flux and geomagnetic activity.